 I'm happy to talk with you at any time about the readings, assignments, and any other aspect of the course.
-Just talk to me after class, during office hours, or send me an email.
+Just talk to me after zoom class, during zoom office hours, or send me an email.
 I understand that sometimes office hours are difficult to get to, so I'm always happy to meet with you at another time if you contact me.
 I can also accommodate phone or Zoom meetings when needed.